 Electrical Adapters: The electrical supply in Slovenia uses 230 volts and 50 Hertz of electrical frequency.

 The diversity of the landscape and history of Slovenia is reflected in its cuisine.
 A Slovenian ethnologist has listed 26 gastronomic regions that make up the country.
-In fact, they can be categorized according to town, monastery, cottage, farmhouse and castles.
+In fact, they can be categorized according to town, monastery, cottage, farmhouse, and castles.

 Meanwhile, the bourgeois cuisine in Slovenia combined elements from French, German and Austrian cuisines.

 When it comes to salad, Slovenians love to use dandelion as an ingredient.
 This is due to the fact that dandelions are widely grown in the country.
 And it’s a suprisingly vegetarian-friendly country, with gourmet vegetarian food in the capital, and delicious eats in other regions as well.

 Travel to Slovenia: Natural Attractions